Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs: Continuous pattern matching

 \section{Continuous pattern matching}

-The main challenge we are investigating in this work is the case where the data graph is continuously changing (a.k.a, \textit{dynamic data graph}), through an infinite sequence of updates over the data.

-In particular, we initially consider an infinite, ordered sequence $\CM$ $=$ $(\DO_1$, $\DO_2$, $\dots)$ of update messages, called \emph{update stream}, of the form $\DO_k=<t_k, Op, e>$, where \begin{itemize} \item $t_k$ is the time the message received, where $k=1,2,\dots$, \item $Op$ is an update operation applied over a data graph and takes values from the following domain: $\{ins$, $del\}$, and \item $e=(s, p, o)$ is the edge to be either inserted or deleted (according to the operation specified by $Op$). \end{itemize}
+In this work we consider data graphs continuously changing (a.k.a, \textit{dynamic data graphs}), through infinite sequences of updates over the data.
+In particular, we consider an infinite, ordered sequence $\CM$ $=$ $(\DO_1$, $\DO_2$, $\dots)$ of update messages, called \emph{update stream}, of the form $\DO_k=<t_k, Op, e>$, where \begin{itemize} \item $t_k$ is the time the message received, where $k=1,2,\dots$, \item $Op$ is an update operation applied over a data graph and takes values from the following domain: $\{ins$, $del\}$, and \item $e=(s, p, o)$ is the edge to be either inserted or deleted (according to the operation specified by $Op$). \end{itemize}

 Note that the $ins$ operation stands for $insertion$, while $del$ stands for $deletion$.
 For example, the message $<t, ins, (s, p, o)>$, which is received at time $t$ describes an insertion of the edge $(s, p, o)$ into the data graph.
 The data graph resulted by applying an update message $\DO_k$ in $\CM$ over a data graph $G$ is a data graph $\DO_k(G)$ defined as follows: